 2018 Tree Order Form is available (expand to view)

 2018 Tree Order Form The 2018 tree order form is available for ordering trees.
 It has been mailed to those on the District mailing list, is available here online, and also in the office.
 If you have requested a Wind Break Design from the District, those will be scheduled over the next few months.
 Orders close March 16, 2018, but it is suggested to order early as last year several species sold out early.
 Trees will arrive at the District office in April of 2018 for pickup, and plantings will begin in the spring.

-Laramie County Conservation District was a financial sponsor for this project, and our own Shaun Kirkwood assisted in the planting this past weekend with Cheyenne Urban Forestry.
+Laramie County Conservation District was a financial sponsor for the fall project, and our own Shaun Kirkwood assisted in the planting with Cheyenne Urban Forestry.
+A planting this spring is scheduled for May 19th.
 For more information on the program, go to: https://rootedincheyenne.com/ Rooted In Cheyenne-Thank You (click link to read)

 Services We Provide

 - Implement farm, ranch and forestland conservation practices to protect soil productivity, water quality and quantity, air quality and wildlife habitat;